zognin/tp/docs/UserGuide.md

 **Examples:**
 * `find-o cn/al` Find orders for clients with names containing 'al'.
 E.g. Alex, Alice, Al.
 * `find-o cp/91234567` Find orders for clients with 91234567 as their phone number.
-* `find-o cn/Alex David cp/9123 9231` Find orders for clients whose name and phone contains at least 1 of the keywords for each prefix.
-Any orders with the following client details will be matched:
+* `find-o cn/Alex David cp/9123 9231` Find orders for clients whose names contain either 'Alex' or 'David' and phone numbers contain either '9123' or '9231'.
+For example, the following client details will be matched:
   * Alex 91231100
   * David 91234567
   * Alex 92315697